tupian-language-resources/tuled/README.md

-# CLDF dataset derived from Gerardi and Reichert's "TuLeD: Tupían lexical database" from 2020
+# TuLeD

 Cite the source dataset as

 > Ferraz Gerardi, Fabrício and Reichert, Stanislav (2020) TuLeD: Tupían lexical database.
 Version 0.8.
 Tübingen: Eberhard-Karls University

+Tupían lexical database

 This dataset is licensed under a CC-BY-4.0 license